 5. Climb Ella Rock

 One very important thing to note if you attempt the Ella Rock trek is that there are mischievous touts along the way.
-These men will do their best to lead you off the (not very well marked) path, usually on a round-about journey, either to their personal shop, or to ask for a hefty tip.
-So the general rule of thumb is if someone tells you what way to go, they are probably lying.
+They will do their best to lead you off the (not very well marked) path, usually on a round-about journey, either to their personal shop, or to ask for a hefty tip.
+So the general rule of thumb is if someone tells you what way to go, they are likely lying.

 Instead, stick to the route and you’ll be fine.
 More than fine, really – the panoramic views from Ella Rock are astounding.